Salimer/COMMENTDISH-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [LeaderBoard website] <a name="about-project"></a>
+# 📖 [COOMENTDISH website] <a name="about-project"></a>

-**LeaderBoard webiste** displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.
+**COMMENTDISH webiste** is your ultimate platform for expressing your culinary opinions.
+Explore a wide variety of meals, from delectable classics to innovative creations, and share your thoughts with the world.
+Like, comment, and engage with fellow food enthusiasts as you uncover new flavors and embark on gastronomic adventures.
+Discover the joy of voicing your taste buds on Comment Dish, where every dish becomes a conversation.

 ## 🛠 Built With <a name="built-with"></a>